Ankush007-cpu/ag-quiz/README.md

 # Quiz App

-A simple and interactive quiz application built with React.js that includes multiple-choice and integer-based questions, a countdown timer, score tracking, and an attempt history feature Save quiz history using IndexedDB.
+A simple and interactive quiz application built with React.js that includes multiple-choice and integer-based questions, a countdown timer, score tracking, and an attempt history feature.

 ## Features